Certainty-Equivalence Model Predictive Control: Stability, Performance, and Beyond: Perturbation Analysis of MPC Value Function

 where the details of $\pi_{\alpha,N,2}$ and $\pi_{\alpha,N,1}$ are given, respectively, in \eqref{eq:B3_second_order} and \eqref{eq:B3_first_order} in Appendix \ref{appendix:B3}.
 Moreover, the asymptotic bounds of $\alpha^\ast_N(\mpara)$ are given as follows: \begin{itemize} \item $\bigo{\ldd(\mpara)}$ for $\blfx < 1$; \item $\bigo{N\ldd(\mpara)}$ for $\blfx = 1$; \item $\bigo{\blfx^{2N}\ldd(\mpara)}$ for $\blfx > 1$, \end{itemize} when $\mpara \to 0$ and $N \to \infty$. \end{proposition}

-The perturbation bound given in Proposition \ref{prop:parametric_state_perturbation} is \textit{consistent} in that the function $\alpha_N$ is positive definite, i.e., given that $\mpara = 0$, $\xp{\para} = \xp{\hpara}$ and $\alpha^\ast_N(0) = 0$ hold at the same time.
+Eq. \eqref{eq:lm4_open_loop_state_perturbation_bound} provides a Lipschitz bound of the open-loop state, where $\Gamma_k$ is the Lipschitz constant.
+Based on Lemma \ref{lm:open_loop_state_perturbation}, we can establish the desired bound in Proposition \ref{prop:parametric_state_perturbation} using $\mpara$.
+It should be noted that \eqref{eq:parametric_state_perturbation} is \textit{consistent} since $\alpha_N$ is positive definite, i.e., given that $\mpara = 0$, $\xp{\para} = \xp{\hpara}$ and $\alpha^\ast_N(0) = 0$.
 In general, $\alpha^\ast_N$ inherits the property of the mismatch function \eqref{eq:big_O_ease_difference_upper_bound}.
-Moreover, if $\ldd$ is linear, then $\alpha^\ast_N(\mpara)$ scales linearly with $\mpara$ for an infinitesimal mismatch. \begin{remark}[Open-loop System \& Contraction] Lemma \ref{lm:open_loop_state_perturbation} is coarse since only the Lipschitz constants are used without relying on any other properties of MPC.
-As a consequence, $\Gamma_k$ exhibits exponential growth as $k$ increases, and the resulting bound \eqref{eq:parametric_state_perturbation} is \textit{conservative} in general, especially for $\overline{L}_{f,x} \geq 1$.
-Nonetheless, refined perturbation bounds on the open-loop state are possible when imposing a terminal constraint set \cite{rawlings2017model}, assuming the existence of an exponentially stable terminal control law \cite{kohler2021stability}, or considering pre-stabilization such that the system $f$ is Lipschitz-contractive ($\overline{L}_{f,x} < 1$) or satisfies alternative contraction properties \cite{tran2018convergence}.
-These potential refinements are not essential for this paper and are left for future work. \end{remark}
+Moreover, if $\ldd$ is linear, then $\alpha^\ast_N(\mpara)$ scales linearly with $\mpara$ for an infinitesimal mismatch. \begin{remark}[Open-loop System \& Contraction] Lemma \ref{lm:open_loop_state_perturbation} is coarse since only the Lipschitz continuity is used without other properties of the open-loop system, and thus $\Gamma_k$ exhibits exponential growth as $k$ increases, making \eqref{eq:parametric_state_perturbation} also \textit{conservative}, especially for $\overline{L}_{f,x} \geq 1$.
+Nonetheless, refinements are possible when adding terminal constraints \cite{lin2022bounded}, assuming the existence of an exponentially stable terminal policy \cite{kohler2021stability}, or considering pre-stabilization such that $\overline{L}_{f,x} < 1$ or the system satisfies other contraction properties \cite{tran2018convergence, karapetyan2025closed}.
+However, under input constraints, achieving such contraction behaviors is not always possible, especially when the system exhibits rapidly growing dynamics (e.g., high-order polynomials and exponential functions).
+These potential refinements to achieve contraction and to obtain tighter, contractive bounds are not essential for this paper and are left for future work. \end{remark}